k2view-academy/K2View-Academy/articles/39_fabric_catalog/02_catalog_vocabulary.md

 # Catalog Vocabulary

-The Fabric Catalog introduces a vocabulary that describes the catalog entities and the relations between them.
-The relations indicate the connections between the data entities and determine their hierarchy.
+The Fabric Catalog introduces a vocabulary that describes the Catalog entities and the relations between them.
+The relations indicate the connections between the data source entities and determine their hierarchy.

 The below vocabulary serves as a model for describing a Catalog and assists with processes standardization across different interface types.